ggaacode/tfflick/README.md

 ## Description

 **tfflick** is a Powershell module that lets you flick between different versions of Terraform. **tfflick** downloads the specific version you require.

+**tfflick** is a Powershell alternative for tfswitch Terraform version manager.

 Installation is quick and and you can start using Terraform straight away.

 Terraform executables are downloaded from https://releases.hashicorp.com/terraform/ using **Tls12** protocol